codinginteams/simple-go-ssg/README.md

-# Coding in TEAMS - SSG
+# Coding in TEAMS - Simple Go SSG

 A minimal, lightning-fast Static Site Generator written in Go, designed with simplicity and clean architecture principles in mind.
 Built to align with the **TEAMS** philosophy: